shopware5/devdocs/source/developers-guide/shopware-5-rest-api/index.md

 ```

 ### Creating the API client
 To successfully use this client, we need to initialize it.
-When creating it, we give the API URL a user name and the API key directly.
+When creating it, we give the client an API URL, an user name and the API key.

 ```
 $client = new ApiClient(
     //URL of shopware REST server